securefederatedai/openfl/openfl-gramine/MANUAL.md

 ## TO-DO:
 - [X] import manifest and makefile from OpenFL dist-package
 - [X] pass wheel repository to pip (for CPU versions of PyTorch for example)
-- get rid of command line args (insecure)
+- [ ] get rid of command line args (insecure)
+- [ ] introduce `fx workspace create --prefix WORKSPACE_NAME` command without --template option to the OpenFL CLI, that will create just an empty workspace with the right folder structure.
+- [ ] introduce `fx *actor* start --from image`

 ## Known issues:
 - Kvasir experiment: aggregation takes really long, debug log-level does not show the reason
 - We need workspace zip to import it and create certs.
 We need to know the number of collaborators prior to zipping the workspace.
 SOLUTOIN: mount cols.yaml and data.yaml